-Verify nothing is selected and click Next, as shown in Figure 9.
+Verify that nothing is selected and click Next, as shown in Figure 9.

-Verify nothing is selected and click Next, as shown in Figure 10.
+Verify that nothing is selected and click Next, as shown in Figure 10.

 Verify that all the information is correct, as seen in Figure 11.
 If it is, click Apply.
 If the information is not correct, click Back, correct the information, and then continue.

-On the Permissions tab, select Read/Write for the admin accounts and No Access for the guest account, as shown in Figure 12.
+Select Read/Write for the admin accounts and No Access for the guest account on the Permissions tab, as shown in Figure 12.
 Do not click OK yet.